There’s lots to do for little or no cost

 If you really want to go talk to people, go into the Past Time Café.
 They always seem to have people coming and going during the day.
 The food is great and the portions are generous.
 They have specials most days, too, and the quality is good so you can call up someone to go with you and be sure they will enjoy the lunch and the friendly employees.

 The Paulding County Senior Center has nice activities and programs all year long.
 If you are of this age group, they will be happy to help you with your questions, or join them for a meal or activity.
 They offer many services, many of which are free.
 The staff is friendly and helpful and you may find some old friends or new ones if you pay a visit to the center.
 They have speakers who discuss financial questions, help with income taxes, give information about Medicare, nutrition and many other topics.

 There are probably lots more things to do in Paulding County that I haven’t brought up, but when the sun starts shining we seem to get more inspiration.
 Monroe Park will be finished before long, and there’s LaFountain Park where you can take a snack and sit in the sunshine and fresh air (soon).
 Think about all the ball games and the swimming pool opening.

 The newspaper is always a good source of activities and new ideas.
 Many clubs and organizations print their meetings in the Progress and you might find something that interests you.

 Maybe someone who reads this will be inspired to come up with some more things to do that don’t cost much and write a letter to the editor with their ideas to share.
 Letters to the editor are my favorite part of the newspaper.
 They don’t cost anything to have printed.
 It’s especially nice when they are positive and make you feel good when you read them.

-Joe Shouse is a correspondent for the Paulding County Progress.
+Joyce Huseby is a guest columnist for the Paulding County Progress.

 The opinions stated are those of the writer, and do not necessarily reflect that of the newspaper.